LucJosin/lucasjosino.com/src/content/blog/spring-urlhandler-filter.md

 ### Using the new UrlHandlerFilter

+:::alert{type="warning"}
-!!!warning At the moment of writing this post, the version **6.2.0** wasn't released yet.
+At the moment of writing this post, the version **6.2.0** wasn't released yet.
 To be able to use the new `UrlHandlerFilter` i'm using the version [6.2.0-M4](https://github.com/spring-projects/spring-framework/releases/tag/v6.2.0-M4).
 See how to install:

 <details>
 <summary>Overriding Spring Framework</summary>